- Thursday 7 May 2020 (written)

 The recertification exam is designed to cover all core areas of practice that a physician associate is expected to maintain knowledge in, regardless of whether they are working in a specific specialty.
-Medicine is forever changing and PAs have a responsibility to keep up to date.
-This ensures that physician associates are fit to practise and safe for patients.
+Medicine is forever changing and physician associates have a responsibility to keep up to date.
+This ensures they are fit to practise and safe for patients.

-How do I register for the recertification exam?
+How do I register for the national recertification examination?

 Sitting the recertification examination

-The first opportunity will be at the beginning of their fifth year of practice after qualifying as a physician associate and they have to pass the exam before the end of their sixth year.
+The first opportunity will be at the beginning of their fifth year of practice after qualifying as a physician associate and they must pass the examination before the end of their sixth year.

-If any physician associate fails the recertification exam on three occasions or doesn’t pass the exam within the above timeframe, they will be removed from the PAMVR and their employer notified of this change.
-They will then have to take the qualifying exam or follow the process that the statutory regulator stipulates in order to enter on to the PAMVR.
+If any physician associate fails the recertification examination on three occasions, or does not pass the examination within the above timeframe, they will be removed from the PAMVR and their employer notified.
+They will then have to take the national certification examination or follow the process that the statutory regulator stipulates in order to enter onto the PAMVR.